Jon Davidi sponsors inaugural Mock Trial Advocate of the Year Award

 “They're investing in it early, and that makes me want to invest in them,” he said.
 “In addition to giving this award, I'm happy to be a resource to anyone on the Mock Trial team who has questions or needs a mentor or just wants to have a cup of coffee.”

-“Donors like Jon Davidi, truly make a fundamental difference in the lives of our students,” said Kimberely Fletcher, associate professor of political science and SDSU Mock Trial faculty advisor.
+“Donors like Jon Davidi, truly make a fundamental difference in the lives of our students,” said Kimberley Fletcher, associate professor of political science and SDSU Mock Trial faculty advisor.
 “A donation like this makes a world of difference in the life of the recipient, so Jon’s generosity means everything to our Mock Trial community.

 Inaugural Mock Trial Advocates of the Year | 2024